Children’s story book author Sarah Lucas answers some of her readers questions.

 When did you take the plunge and go it alone?

 I’d spent a lovely time with my daughter when she was little drawing snails, talking about giant snails and making up stories – all because somebody gave us a baby giant African land snail when we moved into our village.
 ‘A strange welcoming present!’ you might think.
 Well, it was.
 We turned our first story into a book to raise money for the local church.
 People bought it for silly money – and it was home-produced on the computer, had a plain spine and no blurb even on the back.
 Ugh!
 Imagine that!
-Anyway, those people came back.
-They wanted the next book (which of course we already had in our head).
+Anyway, the people who bought our very first book came back.
+They wanted the next one which of course I was already writing in my head.
 That’s when I realised I had to try to get Snail Trail published.

 Which is your favourite book from those you have written?